 Validate server certs: Require client to reject connections to servers whose certs are not signed by a CA specified in the CA Certificate Path field.
-Defaults to No .
+Defaults to No.

 Server name (SNI): Server name for the SNI (Server Name Indication) TLS extension.
 This must be a host name, not an IP address.
-Certificate name: The name of the predefined certificate.

 CA certificate path: Path on client containing CA certificates (in PEM format) to use to verify the server's cert.
-Path can reference \$ENV_VARS .
+Path can reference \$ENV\VARS .

 Private key path (mutual auth): Path on client containing the private key (in PEM format) to use.
-Path can reference \$ENV_VARS .
+Path can reference \$ENV\VARS .
 Use only if mutual auth is required.

 Certificate path (mutual auth): Path on client containing certificates in (PEM format) to use.
-Path can reference \$ENV_VARS .
+Path can reference \$ENV\VARS .
 Use only if mutual auth is required.